 A multispecies probiotic formula to meet the special needs of infants

-This high-CFU, hypoallergenic blend of 5 Lactobacillus species and 5 Bifidobacterium species is designed to safely meet the metabolic and intestinal support needs of young children up to the age of 2 years.
-All Lactobacillus species in Ther-Biotic® For Infants produce predominantly L(+)-lactic acid that can be safely metabolized by infants.
+This hypoallergenic blend of 5 Lactobacillus species and 5 Bifidobacterium species is designed to safely meet the metabolic and intestinal support needs of infants and young children.
+All Lactobacillus species in Ther-Biotic® for Infants produce predominantly the L(+) isomer of lactic acid that can be safely metabolized by infants.
 An infant’s gastrointestinal tract is not fully mature at birth and cannot metabolize the D(-) isomer of lactic acid produced by many lactobacilli.
-Each species has been selected based on the scientific literature documenting its safety and crucial importance to the normal development of an infant’s gastrointestinal and immune systems.† Ther-Biotic® For Infants supports a normal infant microbiota that can be easily disrupted by cesarean section delivery, formula feedings, medications, environmental exposures, or maternal diet.†
+Each species has been selected based on the scientific literature documenting its safety and crucial importance to the normal development of an infant’s gastrointestinal and immune systems.† Ther-Biotic® for Infants supports a normal infant microbiota that can be easily disrupted by cesarean section delivery, formula feedings, medications, environmental exposures, or maternal diet.†

-Ther-Biotic® For Infants is a high-CFU powder providing 10 billion CFUs per 1/4 teaspoon.
-Ther-Biotic® For Infants powder can be mixed with expressed breast milk, formula, or solid food at room temperature.
+Ther-Biotic® for Infants is multispecies probiotic powder providing 5 billion CFU per Scoop.
+Ther-Biotic® for Infants powder can be mixed with expressed breast milk, formula, or solid food at room temperature.

 • L. rhamnosus increases colonic B. breve populations and promotes healthy bifidobacteria diversity in infants.
 L. rhamnosus is important for the normal maturation of an infant’s immune system.†